sbgn/sbgn.github.io/pages/events/sbgn12.md

 ## Registration, Accommodation, Venue and Travel Information

 If you plan to attend COMBINE 2019, please register at [the COMBINE 2019 registration page](http://co.mbine.org/events/COMBINE_2019#Registration).
-Please e-mail <a href="mailto:blinov@uchc.edu">Michael Blinov</a> if you want to attend SBGN workshop only.
+Please e-mail <a href="mailto:blinov@uchc.edu">Michael L Blinov</a> if you want to attend SBGN workshop only.
 See [Accommodation for COMBINE 2019](http://co.mbine.org/events/COMBINE_2019/COMBINE2019_Travel) for travel and accomodation details.

 ## Agenda Wednesday July 17